St. John's Vancouver

 St. John's Vancouver Anglican Church (known in short as "St. John's Vancouver") is an evangelical Anglican church in Vancouver, British Columbia, Canada.
 It was founded in 2011 by the clergy and almost all of the laity of St. John's Shaughnessy after the group left the Anglican Church of Canada over theological and moral issues and the congregation lost a legal battle to keep its building during the Anglican realignment.
-With more than 700 in regular attendance, it is the largest church in the Anglican Network in Canada, a diocese of the Anglican Church in North America.
+With more than 700 in regular attendance, it is the largest church in the Anglican Diocese of Canada, a diocese of the Anglican Church in North America.

 History

 Until 2011, St. John's Vancouver shares its history with St. John's Shaughnessy, which was founded in 1925 and whose building was dedicated in 1950.
 By the 1970s, St. John's had become known for high-church Anglo-Catholic liturgies.
 The church's membership had significantly declined and the church's finances were deteriorating.
 The vestry called the Rev. Harry Robinson, a prominent low-church evangelical within the Anglican Church of Canada, as rector in 1978.
 During his theological studies in England, he had befriended notable evangelicals like John R. W. Stott, J. I. Packer, and Dick Lucas and he had experience developing a strong student ministry.
 A year after Robinson's arrival, Packer took an appointment at Regent College.
 Considered one of the preeminent evangelical theologians, Packer also received an appointment as honorary assistant priest at St. John's, which he held until his death in 2020.

 Robinson presided over significant growth and renewal at St. John's.
 Future Saskatchewan Bishop Tony Burton said that Robinson took over "a moribund, complacent small congregation, and at considerable personal cost set it on the path to becoming Canada's largest Anglican community, and one of its liveliest and most creative."
 By the time Robinson retired in 1992, St. John's had grown to an average weekly attendance of 800 and was widely reported to be the largest Anglican church in Canada.

 Robinson was succeeded by the Rev. David Short, a priest from the Anglican Diocese of Sydney and the son of Bishop Ken Short, who continued Robinson's low-church evangelical practices and teaching.
 In 1998, Short launched Artizo, a training program for priests that has graduated over 100 clergy.
 The church also developed educational resources used by more than 90 other churches.
 In 2007, St. John's planted a church in Richmond.